Getting started with Wonderful Toolchain

 Before anything, it is convenient to have a GBA emulator at hand, so you don't have to test in real hardware each change you make in your project.

-For developing GBA games, mGBA, NanoBoyAdvance and the debug version of No$gba are recommended.
+For developing GBA games, mGBA, NanoBoyAdvance, Mesen and the debug version of No$gba are recommended.

 Wonderful Toolchain